Captain CalmDog Anxiety Solutions

 UK Products for Natural Dog Sedation

-• Dorwest Scullcap & Valerian - Contains valerian and scullcap, licensed veterinary herbal medicine in the UK.
-Widely recommended by vets for anxiety and hyperactivity.
+• Dorwest Scullcap & Valerian - Contains valerian and scullcap, licensed veterinary herbal medicine in the UK (carries an Authorised Veterinary Medicine - General Sales List status under the VMD).

 • Nutracalm - Contains L-theanine, L-tryptophan, and GABA.
-Provides calming without sedation.
+Distributed through UK veterinary channels (Nutravet).

 Over-the-Counter Options